doclet/texdoclet/README.md

 		-sourcepath src/main/java \
 		-subpackages org:com

-See createDocs.sh script in /examples dir how to run.
+See `createDocs.sh` scripts in `/examples` subdirectory for more examples.

 Print help :